0xGG/welcome-notebook/enUS/README.md

 The goal of this project is to help me **earn money**💰.
 Yes, that is the cruel reality.
 My goal is to earn $2000 USD with crossnote project by the end of 2020.
 As I am working as an indie developer, I need to making a living as well.
 I need income to help make this project alive, rent better servers, set up CDNs, etc.

-My current plan is that all features that can be done directly in browser will be free for sure, but those that have interactions with the backend server or have data to be stored in backend server might be charged.
+My current plan is that all features that can be done directly in browser will be free for sure, but those that have interactions with the backend server or have data to be stored in backend server will be charged.

 If you are interested in this project and want to get more involved (or even help commercialize the project 😎), you can reach me either by my email `shd101wyy@gmail.com` (well I don't check my email very often), or by my wechat(微信) `shd101wyy`, or by my [linkedin](https://www.linkedin.com/in/yiyi-wang-60416380/).